-ANSWERED: What are the Best Cloud Communications Platforms?
+ANSWERED: What are the Best Cloud Communications Companies?

 By 2025, 36 million Americans will be working remotely, according to an Upwork survey.
 Even now, 41.8 percent of the American workforce is working from home.
 It's more important than ever to have a reliable and robust cloud communication platform.